 Unfortunately, even if they do, it may be too late.

-I talk a lot about its connection to old stories and magic in a dark future—not something headlining a lot of fantasy right now, and something I love—but what really makes this story special is its characters.
+The first thing I'm told readers find original and engaging is the story's themes of old stories and magic in a dark, almost dystopian future—a mashup that's not very common, and something I love.
+But what really makes this story special is its characters.
 All of them have their own tragedies, heroism, fears, and loves at their core, all human, even when they're doing terrible or wonderful things.
 New York City has always been a diverse place, bubbling over with different people and viewpoints, and I tried very hard to keep that feeling alive.

 And the two that share this tale, Jackson and Anna, are inextricably bound up together.
-Their stories are almost mirrors, one in shadow and dreams, the other in light and rationality (albeit rationality attempting to cope in such a world).
-This adventure simply could not happen without them both, and I'm told most readers, based on their own perspectives, tend to resonate very strongly to one or the other, which is fascinating to me.
+Their stories are almost mirrors, one in shadows, dreams, and clever arcane schemes, the other in light, scientific rationality, and direct action.
+This adventure simply could not happen without them both, and I'm told most readers, based on their own perspectives, tend to deeply resonate with one or the other (while still enjoying both), which is fascinating to me.

-I'm willing to bet it will be people that like what I like: stories like the ethereal dreams Neil Gaiman pens, the sense of fantasy and adventure J. K. Rowling flourished, or perhaps the darker, gritter worlds of fiction such as Suzanne Collins' Hunger Games series, or Charlie Human's Apocalypse Now Now.
+I'm willing to bet it will be people that like what I like: stories like the ethereal dreams Neil Gaiman pens, the sense of fantasy and adventure J. K. Rowling brings, or perhaps the darker, grittier worlds of fiction such as Suzanne Collins' Hunger Games series, or Charlie Human's Apocalypse Now Now.
+I've also been likened a little to the fevered dreams of Carlos Castenada, and I'm going to take that as a compliment, to be sure.

 Raven Song began life very differently!
-My gaming group—think something like Dungeons and Dragons— was working on a campaign together that featured superheroes in a post-apocalyptic society.
+My gaming group—think something like Dungeons and Dragons—was working on a campaign together that featured superheroes in a post-apocalyptic society.
 It was very X-men in feel, with a Lovecraftian monster villain and the occasional alien space battle.
-In other words, a lot of it was nothing like this book.
-But, there were some familiar personalities and ideas: a brilliant scientist, a smuggler with secrets, and a government agent ridden with guilt.
+In other words, there were many elements that were nothing like this book.
+But, there were some familiar personalities and ideas too: a brilliant scientist, a smuggler with secrets, a devious Archmage, a laughing god, and a government agent ridden with guilt.
 The seeds were there.
-And an idea began to gnaw at me.
+Ideas began gnawing at me.

 I began to realize I craved magic and monsters in dystopian fiction, a genre I loved, but one that typically bent sci-fi instead of fantasy.
-So, I started writing about primordial gods most humans had forgotten, delving into how magic might operate in such a place.
-As time went on, I re-imagined the characters and the setting, throwing a lot out that wouldn't work in a tightly-focused novel, but wanting to preserve the soul of the game and people that inspired me.
+So, I started writing about primordial gods most humans had forgotten.
+As time went on, I re-imagined the characters and the setting, cutting parts that wouldn't work in a tightly-focused novel, but wanting to preserve the soul of the game and people that inspired me and the other players.

-I think by this point, I realized something special had grabbed me and wasn't letting go.
+I think by this point, I realized something truly special was here.
 I'd never written anything book-length in my life.
 But, the words kept coming.
 The dreams kept getting stranger.

 It was then I realized there was so much more to this story, so much magic to discover, and I might never stop writing again.